Baby at 37 Weeks Pregnant 🚼

 Years ago, the medical world would have considered Baby Natural to be “full term” this week.
 But because of too many unnecessary inductions and c-sections, “full term” now falls between weeks 39 and 41.
 Simply put: Babies generally do best when they choose their own due date.

-Still, if baby were born this week, he would most likely thrive.
+Do know that if baby were born this week, he would most likely thrive.
 Plus, if your water broke or you are showing other signs of labor, you could try for a full-on natural delivery at this point!

 But let’s get back to baby.
-He is 19 inches long and more than 6.3 pounds on average, and still gaining about an ounce each day.
+He is still about 20 inches long and about 6 1/2 pounds, and still gaining about an ounce each day.
 (Are you doing the math in your head?
-Yes, believe it or not, they’ll probably gain well over a pound before they’re born.
+Yes, believe it or not, they’ll probably gain well over a pound still before they’re born.
 And, yes, your body can handle it!)

-Baby continues to plump up, with fat accumulating in all the right areas to make him perfectly squishy—just in time for his birth day.
+Baby continues to plump up, with fat accumulating in all the right places to make him perfectly squishy—just in time for his birth day.

 By week 37, most mamas won’t gain much more weight, as you're losing amniotic fluid, and baby’s growth is slowing down.
-You also don’t have much room left in your digestive area to hold a full tummy!

 I remember not gaining a pound for the last month and being concerned, but my midwife said I was all good, measuring right on track, and doing great.
 I still don’t understand how it was possible for my belly to get BIGGER and not gain weight, but I’ll take it.